grnt426/RC_Mod_IncomeUpdater/README.md

 Where the bolded part is the ENTIRE ID you will need to past into the `incomeupdate_config.json` file you created.

-3) [Optional] You can also change where the income values are written to by changing the cell IDs.
+3) [Optional] (NOT IMPLEMENTED FULLY) You can also change where the income values are written to by changing the cell IDs.
 4) You're done!